 - Homeless students who were bullied were significantly more likely to report depression than housed students who were bullied (63% to 49%).

 - Homeless students often do not receive mental health care.
 Fewer than half of homeless teens in Connecticut and New York City who reported depression saw a mental health professional.

-- Homeless LGBTQ students were nearly twice as likely to consider, plan, or attempt suicide as homeless non-LGBTQ students (62% to 34%).
+- Homeless students who identified as lesbian, gay, bisexual, or questioning (LGBQ) were nearly twice as likely to consider, plan, or attempt suicide as other homeless students (62% to 34%).